 At first glance, it looks like good news because it reveals that most newly originated mortgages have gone to more sound borrowers.

-Clearly this is adding to the glut of housing inventory, while presenting a dilemma.
+Clearly, this is adding to the glut of housing inventory, while presenting a dilemma.
 Do banks and mortgage lenders ease standards to promote buying?
 Or will that create the same problem all over again?

-Buy and Rent Homes With Tenants in Them
+Buy and Rent Homes with Tenants in Them

 Goodman thinks she has a solution.
 Investors, ironically.
 She wants them to buy up the distressed properties in big blocks (including foreclosures and non-performing loans) and rent them out to the existing owners.

 Of course, these disgruntled homeowners would have to agree to stick around in a property they no longer own.
+That’s a hard pill to swallow to be sure.

 And investors would have to hold 80 percent of the properties off the market for a minimum of three years before flipping them.